davidekete/boardman/README.md

 ## What is Boardman?

-Boardman is a peer-to-peer betting escrow platform that lets two parties create, fund, and settle bets without trusting each other or a centralised bookmaker.
-Stakes are locked in escrow at bet creation and released to the winner on outcome confirmation.
+Boardman is a peer-to-peer betting escrow platform.
+Two or more parties create a bet, each side locks their stake into escrow, and the winner collects when the outcome is confirmed.
+No bookmaker, no trust required.

 ---